-This Irish lamb stew recipe couldn’t be much simpler.
+This slow cooker Irish lamb stew recipe couldn’t be much simpler.
+Many of my stew recipes start with an overnight marinade, but this Irish stew recipe doesn’t require it.
 Just get the veggies sautéed, add them to the crockpot, topped by the potatoes.
-Then brown the lamb, add it to the crockpot along with the stock and water, rosemary and set that time.
+Then brown the lamb, add it to the crockpot along with the stock and water, rosemary and set the timer.
 Go about your business, and you’ll have a good hearty meal waiting for you!

 - 2 tbsp olive oil